 \section{Statement of the main results}

-We begin by introducing our information-theoretic framework for signal separation and defining the quantities needed in the statements of the main results.
-The recovery of the vectors $\yv$ and $\zv$ from the noiseless observation $\wv$ in \eqref{eq:problem1} can be rephrased as the recovery of the vector $\xv= [\yv^{\operatorname{T}}\; \zv^{\operatorname{T}}]^{\operatorname{T}}$ from the linear measurement \ban \wv = {[\am\:\: \bm]} \Bigg [ \Bigg ] \ean with measurement matrix $\hm={[\am\:\: \bm]}$.
-An information-theoretic framework for analog compression, i.e., for the problem of recovering $\xv$ from the linear measurements $\wv= \hm\xv$, was introduced in \cite{WV10}.
+We begin by introducing our information-theoretic framework for signal separation.
+The recovery of the vectors $\yv$ and $\zv$ from the noiseless observation $\wv$ in \eqref{eq:problem1} can be rephrased as the recovery of $[\yv^{\operatorname{T}}\; \zv^{\operatorname{T}}]^{\operatorname{T}}$ from the linear measurements \ban \wv = {[\am\:\: \bm]} \mleft[ \mright]. \ean An information-theoretic framework for analog compression, i.e., for the problem of recovering $\xrv$ from the linear measurements $\wrv= \hm\xrv$, was introduced in \cite{WV10}.
 The main achievability result in \cite{WV10} provides conditions on the compression rate $R$---in terms of the source vector's Minkowski dimension compression rate---for exact recovery to be possible at arbitrarily small probability of error as the blocklength $n$ goes to infinity.
-While the information-theoretic framework for signal separation we develop here is inspired by the analog compression framework in \cite{WV10}, there are fundamental differences between the two problems.
-Specifically, the signal separation applications outlined in Section~\ref{sec:intro} (again, we refer to \cite[Sec.~1]{SKP12} for specifics) mandate taking specific \emph{structural} properties of $\am$ and $\bm$ into account.
-For example, for the recovery of signals corrupted by impulse noise or narrowband interference one of the matrices $\am$ and $\bm$ equals the identity matrix or the DFT matrix, respectively.
+While the information-theoretic framework for signal separation we develop here is inspired by the analog compression framework in \cite{WV10}, there are fundamental differences between these two problems.
+Specifically, the signal separation applications outlined in Section~\ref{sec:intro} (again, we refer to \cite[Sec.~1]{SKP12} for specifics) mandate taking specific structural properties of $\am$ and $\bm$ into account.
+For example, for the recovery of signals corrupted by impulse noise or narrowband interference one of the matrices $\am$, $\bm$ equals the identity matrix or the DFT matrix.
 This will be accounted for by taking $\bm$ to be deterministic and fixed throughout the paper.